 Capitalized interest is unpaid interest that gets added to your loan balance.

-When you make monthly payments on a student loan, a portion of your payment goes toward the interest that’s accrued since your last payment, and the remainder goes toward paying down the principal balance of the loan.
+When you make monthly payments on a student loan, a portion of your payment goes toward the interest accrued since your last payment.
+The remainder goes toward paying down the principal balance of the loan.

-But during times of deferment and forbearance, interest may still be accruing on your accounts — unless you have subsidized federal loans, in which case the government pays your accrued interest while you’re in school and during other types of deferment.
+During deferment and forbearance, interest may still be accruing on your accounts.
+The main exception is if you have subsidized federal loans.
+In that case, the government pays your accrued interest while you’re in school and during other types of deferment.

 Instead of charging you this unpaid interest once you start making payments, lenders typically add it to your principal balance.
-This not only increases how much you owe but also increases how much interest you pay, because your interest rate is now applied to a higher balance.
+This increases how much you owe and how much interest you pay because your interest rate is now applied to a higher balance.

 How does interest capitalization work on student loans?